-Ashley Wilder Smith
+Ashley Wilder Smith, PhD, MPH

-Dr. Smith earned her MS and PhD degrees in Health Psychology in 1999 and 2002, respectively, from the University of Pittsburgh.
-She completed an NCI Cancer Prevention Fellowship.
+Prior to becoming Branch Chief, Dr. Smith was a Program Director in the Outcomes Research Branch from 2005-2014.
+Before that she completed an NCI Cancer Prevention Fellowship.
 Dr. Smith is the recipient of several awards for leadership and excellence in research from the NCI and NIH, as well as awards from the American Psychological Association and the American Society of Preventive Oncology.

 - Research to improve cancer symptom management and patient functioning